ReverseStory/ReverseStory/README.md

 For everyone who has come across or checked out my Github.
-Currently, I am doing a challenge with 12Weeks about Program Well, if you want to decode or partiparte along the feal free to message me on Discord :
+Currently, I am doing a challenge with 12Weeks about Program Well, if you want to decode or partiparte along the ride and feal free to message me on Discord :
 @Reverse#5006
 P/s : Every Week A Puzzle Will Appear At My Profile On Discord